• Where is Knoxville located?

 © Courtesy of disq - Fotolia.com

-Enjoy a taste of Broadway at the Clarence Brown Theater, a gem on the UT Knoxville campus since 1970.
+Enjoy a taste of Broadway at the Clarence Brown Theatre, a gem on the UT Knoxville campus since 1970.
 The beautiful venue was made possible by the work of theater teacher Dr. Paul Soper in the 1940’s and generous donations by legendary filmmaker Clarence Brown in the 1960’s.
 As a cultural resource to the East Tennessee area, the theater thrives on community involvement and features educational programs and school performances as well as general auditions and volunteer opportunities.

 Award-winning performances have earned the theatre national distinction.
 Housed in three impressive facilities, the theater offers visitors a rare Broadway experience in East Tennessee.